FAQs

 One of the functions of the LHS is to help inform the preparation of a Heritage List under the Local Planning Scheme.
 However inclusion on the LHS does not necessarily mean the place will be considered for inclusion on the Heritage List.

 To be considered for inclusion on the Heritage List a place must be of a level of cultural heritage significance to be deemed by Council as worthy of built heritage conservation.
 Generally this only applies to individual places that are identified as having either exceptional (level 1) or considerable significance (level 2) to the City.
 Places identified as being of some significance (level 3) are only referred to Council for consideration for inclusion in the Heritage List upon the receipt of a written request from the owner of that property.
+The relationship between the LHS and Heritage List is outlined in Flowchart 1 below.

 If a heritage area is included on the Local Heritage Survey does this mean it will be designated as a heritage area under the Local Planning Scheme?

 Heritage areas designated under the Local Planning Scheme are areas that, in the opinion of Council, require special planning controls to conserve and enhance their cultural heritage significance and character.
 If a heritage area is included on the LHS it does not necessarily mean that it will be considered by Council as requiring special planning controls.
+The relationship between the LHS and Heritage Areas designated under the Local Planning Scheme is outlined in Flowchart 1 below.

 The process for considering the designation of Heritage Areas is a separate process to the LHS and is outlined in Local Planning Policy 3.1 – Additions and amendments to the LHS, Heritage List and Heritage Areas.